 It’s hot outside, y’all.
 I don’t know what you have planned for the weekend, but it should definitely include sipping a Strawberry Rosé Slush, preferably poolside.
-I don’t have a pool, but sipping one of these while sitting on my porch is enough to help me imagine myself poolside amidst lush foliage.
+I don’t have a pool, but sipping one of these while sitting on my porch is enough to help me imagine myself poolside.
 So yes, that’s how I will be spending the weekend.

 The ingredient amounts listed below are estimates and will vary with the size of the fruit, your blender, and drink size.
 The amounts listed below made approximately 1.75 cups, which is either one really large drink (go big or go home, right?) or two smaller drinks (Okay, fine, this is probably a more realistic size for me).

 - 1 cup Rosé ($2.24)

 - Add the frozen strawberries, powdered sugar, and rosé to a blender.
 Blend until the drink is thick and smooth.

 - If the drink is too thick to blend properly, add a splash more of rosé.
 If the drink is too thin, add a couple extra frozen strawberries or a few ice cubes and blend again.

 Love frozen drinks?
 Try my Pineapple Orange Julius!